SlenderJS/SlenderJS/README.md

 });
 ```

-When using routing you will need to call the start function as the last thing in your script, this will instruct the browser to start routing the pages.
+When using routing you will need to have an `<div id="app"></div>` in your page body and call the start function upon page load, this will instruct the browser to start routing the pages and give it a place to output the page HTML.

 `SlenderJS.router.start();`